neoclide/vim-jsx-improve/Readme.md

 This plugin have no dependency, all the code you need for jsx and javascript is included.

+**Note:** you need to disable **vim-javascript** plugin if have installed, I have to change some highlight group to make it works with jsx.

 ### Installation

 Use pathogen or vundle is recommended.
 Vundle: